icpc/ccs-specs/Contest_API.md

 Clients with the `contest_thaw` [capability](#capabilities) have the ability to set a time when the contest will be thawed via a PATCH method.

-The Patch must include a valid JSON object with exactly three properties: the contest `id` (used for verification) and a `contest_thaw_time`, which can either be a `<TIME>` value or the special string value `"now"`, which indicates the contest should be thawed at the current time.
+The Patch must include a valid JSON object with exactly two properties: the contest `id` (used for verification) and a `contest_thaw_time`, which can either be a `<TIME>` value or the special string value `"now"`, which indicates the contest should be thawed at the current time.